Kevin Keegan: 1977–1980: Hamburger SV

 Hamburg appointed Croatian Branko Zebec as a new coach.
-Zebec was a man who was known to work players to the max.
-Zebec's squad did a lot of running and Keegan claimed he had never been worked as hard in his life.
+Zebec was a man who was known to work players intensely.
+His squad did a lot of running, and Keegan claimed he had never been worked as hard in his life.
 The 1978–79 season saw a vast improvement on the club's 1978 finish.
 A rigorous training regime, Keegan's increasing grasp of the German language, and the newly imposed discipline contributed to Hamburg's first league championship in nineteen years.
 The club's success also translated into individual recognition for Keegan, who picked up the European Footballer of the Year award for a second consecutive season.
 Before Keegan, only Alfredo di Stéfano, Franz Beckenbauer and Johan Cruyff had won the award two or more times.
 As of 2023, six more players have won the award multiple times, bringing the total to ten.

 After the 1978–79 season, Juventus, Real Madrid and the Washington Diplomats tried to sign Keegan by offering good terms, but he decided to see out his contract at Hamburg.
 In 1979, Hamburg supporters gave Keegan the nickname "Mighty Mouse" from the popular cartoon superhero from the 1970s and 1980s.